pulumi/docs/content/docs/intro/concepts/programming-model.md

 The name specified during resource creation is used in two key ways:

-1. As a default prefix for the resource's **physical name** in the target cloud provider.
+1. As a default prefix for the resource's physical name, assigned by the cloud provider.
-2. To construct the [Universal Resource Name (URN)](#urns) used by Pulumi to track the resource across updates.
+2. To construct the [Universal Resource Name (URN)](#urns) used to track the resource across updates.

-Note that the variable name a resource object is assigned to isn't used in any way for either logical or physical naming.
+> Note that the variable name a resource object is assigned to isn't used in any way for either logical or physical naming.
+The variable simply lets you reference that resource elsewhere in your program.

 ##### Physical Names and Auto-Naming {#autonaming}